Integralist/Fresh-Install/README.md

 See the `Shell` directory that includes a .zshrc file which imports a Zsh settings file on Dropbox.

-We need to symlink our .zshrc, .vimrc and .tmux.conf files (and our .vim folder) from our home directory to our Dropbox versions...
+We need to symlink our .zshrc, .vimrc and .tmux.conf files (and our .vim + .tmuxinator folders) from our home directory to our Dropbox versions...

 `ln -s ~/Dropbox/Fresh\ Install/Shell/.zshrc ~/.zshrc`
 `ln -s ~/Dropbox/Fresh\ Install/Shell/.vimrc ~/.vimrc`
 `ln -s ~/Dropbox/Fresh\ Install/Shell/.vim ~/.vim`
 `ln -s ~/Dropbox/Fresh\ Install/Shell/.tmux.conf ~/.tmux.conf`
+`ln -s ~/Dropbox/Fresh\ Install/Shell/.tmuxinator ~/.tmuxinator`

 ## VIM, TMUX and VUNDLE